projectara/greybus-spec/source/module_info.rst

    * - 4
      - id
      - 1
-     - cannot be 0x00
+     - ID
      - String id for this descriptor

    * - 5
      - string
      - X
-     -
+     - UTF-8
-     - UTF-8 characters for the string (padded if necessary)
+     - characters for the string (padded if necessary)

+The *id* field can not be 0x00, as that is an invalid String ID value.

 Interface Descriptor
 ^^^^^^^^^^^^^^^^^^^^